 Cool season grasses emerge in early spring going dormant in early summer.
 Warm season grasses grow in summer continuing until a hard freeze.
 Combine both types for a grassy show of at least six months.
 Plant cool season types in front of warm season ones.
 As the early grasses go dormant, they'll reveal the later varieties.

 About Invasive Grasses

-Some grasses can be invasive in certain regions of the country, so it’s important to be aware of what’s appropriate for your particular area.
+Some grasses can be invasive in certain regions of the country.
+It's important to be aware of what's appropriate for your particular area.
 A grass that can be invasive in one climate can be perfectly acceptable in another climate or region.
-Monrovia takes its responsibility to protect local ecosystems seriously and will never ship plants of any kind to regions where they are considered invasive.
+Monrovia takes its responsibility to protect local ecosystems seriously.
+We will never ship plants of any kind to regions where they are considered invasive.
 Consult your local independent garden center for more information.

 Get more garden design help with these resources: